PKBeam/Edda/README.md

 (e.g. Ragnarock maps are two-dimensional, so we don't need to render them in 3D!)

 A dedicated editor for Ragnarock could trim down the clutter, greatly improving the user experience for new mappers.

+## System requirements
+- Windows 10
+- A good CPU will help with lower audio latency
+  - For best results, match the sample rate of your sound output to your `.ogg` file